 The activities cover descriptive statistics as well as inferential tests--often ignored at the high school level.
 Graphical analysis display 2 and 3-dimensional depictions of independent and dependent variables.

 The target audience is general rather than advanced students.
 This resource was developed by Tom Morgan at Virginia Tech.

-The U.S. Bureau of Labor Statistics has a section devoted to the K-12 community, with everything from clickable maps to Career Exploration.
+The U.S. Bureau of Labor Statistics has a section devoted to the K-12 community, with everything from games to student resources.